royalrizen/Terraria-Plr-Editor/README.md

 pip install -e .
 ```

+The package includes the item database, so no separate `items.json` argument is required.

+---

-## 🖥️ CLI Usage
+## 🖥️ CLI

-After installation, the `terraria-player` command is available globally.
+After installation, use the `terraria-player` command.

 ### Help